aeroroboticscomp/ARC_tutorials/docs/source/algo.rst

 Introduction
 *********

 Programming is needed to accomplish the tasks to compete in the autonomous portion of the competition.
+We will provide a very *brief* overview of what programming is in a nutshell. **Please refer to the additional resources for actual coursework, this page only serves as a brief overview.**

 In a nutshell, computer programming is developing a set of instructions and encoding them into the computer such that the computer can carry out the instructions.
 The set of instructions or algorithms dictate how the computer will carry them out, and the translation/encoding makes the instructions understandable to the computer.
 From the description given above,